Learn about actual and potential costs

 How risky is the Door-to-Door Advertising Distribution supply chain?

 The supply chain risk for door-to-door advertising distribution is moderate.
-Although adverse events in the supply chain increase the likelihood that there will be changes in rates for services, these risks rarely result in service interruptions for buyers as a result of supply chain issues.
-Vendors source inputs from...
+Although adverse events in the supply chain increase the likelihood that there will be changes in rates for services, these risks rarely result in service interruptions for buyers.
+Additionally, ongoing tariffs levied by the Trump administration do not materially impact...
 Subscribe to learn more.